sunyuding/cloud-university/aws/route53.md

 Q. Why is referencing an Application Load Balancer or Classic Load Balancer by its DNS CNAME recommended?
 - IP addresses may change as the load balancer scales

+Question: Which DNS record should you use to configure the transmission of email to your intended mail server?
+1. SOA records
+2. A records
+3. MX records
+4. CNAME records

+Answer: 3.